 - Address 〒080-0011 北海道帯広市西一条南11丁目19／11-19, Nishi1-jominami, Obihiro-shi, Hokkaido, 080-0011, Japan

 Closed: Mondays, 1st and 3rd Tuesday of every month

 (When a business holiday falls on a Monday, the following day will be closed)

-Hageten Honten: Pork bowls and deep fried pork bowls!
+2. Hageten Honten: Obihiro Pork bowls and deep-fried pork bowls!

 The pork bowl’s sauce is the foundation of the flavor.

-"If you order for two, we recommend you order one regular pork bowl and a deep fried one.
+"If you order for two, we recommend you order one regular pork bowl and a deep-fried one.
 This way you can enjoy both dishes," says Saori.
-“At Hageten Honten, pork bowls are delicious, but the deep fried pork bowls are just as good!"
+“At Hageten Honten, the Obihiro pork bowls are delicious, but the deep-fried pork bowls are just as good!"